Eldorado (baseball): History

 Eldorado began minor league play in 1910, when the Southern Illinois League formed as a five–team Class D level minor league.
 Playing under the direction of league president C.C.
-Wright, the Southern Illinois League began play with the Harrisburg Merchants, Herrin, Illinois team, McLeansboro Merchants and Mount Vernon Merchants teams joining Eldorado in beginning league play on May 30, 1910.
+Wright, the Southern Illinois League began play with the Harrisburg Merchants, Herrin, Illinois team, McLeansboro Merchants and Mount Vernon Merchants teams joining Eldorado in beginning league play.
+The league schedule began on May 30, 1910.

 The Southern Illinois League was short lived and lost a team when the Mount Vernon Merchants disbanded on June 30, 1910.
 After briefly continuing play with the four remaining teams, the Southern Illinois League permanently folded on July 11, 1910.
 The McLeansboro Merchants were in first place when the league folded, followed by Eldorado.

-In the final 1910 standings, the McLeansboro Merchants had a record of 20–5 when the league folded and finished 6.5 games ahead of second place Eldorado (14–12), followed by Herrin (8–11), the Mount Vernon Merchants (8–11) and Harrisburg Merchants (6–17).
+In the final 1910 standings, the McLeansboro Merchants had a record of 20–5 when the league folded and finished 6½ games ahead of second place Eldorado (14–12), followed by Herrin (8–11), the Mount Vernon Merchants (8–11) and Harrisburg Merchants (6–17).

 Eldorado has not hosted another minor league team.